Volkswagen controversies: Racist commercial (2020)

-Allegations of complicity with human rights abuses against Uyghurs in Xinjiang, China
+Allegations of complicity with human rights abuses against Uyghurs

 In 2020, the Australian Strategic Policy Institute listed Volkswagen among "companies directly or indirectly benefiting from the use of Uighur workers outside Xinjiang through potentially abusive labour transfer programs."
 German politician Reinhard Bütikofer, the chair of the European Parliament's delegation for relations with China, criticised Volkswagen on these grounds.
-Volkswagen has denied the allegations.
+Volkswagen subsequently hired a Shenzhen-based law firm to conduct an audit of its factory in Xinjiang.
+In September 2024, the Financial Times reported that the audit failed to meet international standards.

 On 17 June 2022, Volkswagen's anchor shareholder, the state of Lower Saxony, joined Germany’s most powerful union boss in calling on the company to address allegations of human rights abuses in Xinjiang.
 IG Metall’s Jörg Hofmann and Lower Saxony's minister president Stephan Weil both sat on Volkswagen's supervisory board.
+In November 2024, Volkswagen announced that it would sell its operations in Xinjiang.

-GPS subscription payment demand thwarting child kidnapping recovery attempt (2023)
+GPS subscription payment demand thwarting a kidnapped child recovery attempt (2023)

 A sheriff’s office in Lake County, Illinois released a statement claiming that it was initially thwarted from tracking a stolen car with a 2 year-old boy inside due to the car’s Car-Net GPS tracking service demanding a payment of $150 USD to access to service, as the subscription had expired.
-The car and child was reported as found just after officers paid the subscription bill.
+The car and child were reported as found just after officers paid the subscription bill.
 According to Deputy Chief Christopher Covelli, the detective had pleaded, explaining the "extremely exigent circumstance," but the on-call representative didn't budge, saying it was company policy.
-Covelli then stated that the detective had to work out getting a credit card number and then call the representative back to pay the $150 and, at that time, the representative provided the GPS location of the vehicle, but the “found” status of the car and child was announced before the GPS could be utilized.
+Covelli then stated that the detective had to work out getting a credit card number and then call the representative back to pay the $150, at that time, the representative provided the GPS location of the vehicle, but the “found” status of the car and child was announced before the GPS could be utilized.

 The 2021 Volkswagen Atlas had been stolen from the driveway of a 34 year-old Libertyville, Illinois woman while she was transporting her other child inside her house.
 Reportedly, a white BMW (which itself had been stolen from a Waukegan car dealership) pulled into her driveway from which a masked man emerged, knocked her to the ground, stole her car, and another man, the driver, ran her over in the process.
 The car was later located in a parking lot near Pulaski and Route 43, and the child was discovered within the car; the perpetrators fled.
 The woman was hospitalized with serious injuries to her extremities and remained in stable condition.

 Volkswagen has stated that there was a “serious breach” of their Car-Net service while working with the law enforcement officers, and made an official statement that read:

-“Volkswagen has a procedure in place with a third-party provider for Car-Net Support Services involving emergency requests from law enforcement.
-They have executed this process successfully in previous incidents.
-Unfortunately, in this instance, there was a serious breach of the process.
-We are addressing the situation with the parties involved.”
+In response to this event, Volkswagen is offering free 5 years of Car-Net vehicle tracking for “most model year 2020 to 2023 vehicles”.